osg-htc/operations/docs/SLA/event.md

 Availability will be determined by the algorithm documented [here](http://monitor.grid.iu.edu/availability/status/event1/status_stamp.sh)

 ## Service Support Hours
-This service will be run for 24x7, but support will primarily be within business hours.
+This service will operate 24x7, but support will be within business hours.
 The exception is for security incidents.

 ## Service Off-Hours Support Procedures
 All operational issues should be reported as per [Customer Problem Reporting](#customer-problem-reporting) section.

 ## Requests for Service Enhancements
-OSG Operations will provide enhancement capabilities only as they are released by the GlideInWMS project.
-Requests for customization of the deployed service may be made; OSG Operations has the right of up to one month of testing of any change.
+OSG Operations will provide enhancement capabilities as they are released by the [RabbitMQ](https://www.rabbitmq.com/) project.
+Requests for customization of the deployed service may be made; IU-OPS has sole discretion as to their implemntation and deployment schedule.

-OSG will give 1 week of warning prior to any change in the GlideInWMS service version.
+IU-OPS will give 1 week of warning prior to any change in the GlideInWMS service version.
 At any time during this week, Stakeholders are permitted to request a delay for up to 1 week after the originally scheduled upgrade.

-   * The exception is for code changes that are deemed critical by the GlideinWMS Factory operations staff.
-A critical change can be put into place after 72 hours of warning or immediately if approved by affected stakeholders.
-Afterward, OSG Operations will provide a written report detailing the critical change that was made and an analysis of how it will be avoided in the future.
+   * The exception is for code changes that are deemed critical by IU-OPS staff.
-   * Immediately exploitable security-related code fixes can further reduce the above time window to 24 hours.
-   * Furthermore, minor code changes that do not affect the semantics of the operations are exempt from the notification requirements.
+   A critical change can be deployed immediately if approved by the Production or Operations manager.

 OSG Operations will schedule downtimes and configuration changes during normal business hours unless approved by affected stakeholders.
 This is done so affected stakeholders are always on-hand in case if the downtime and changes cause further issues.

 ## Customer Problem Reporting
-The GOC provides operators 24x7x365.
-GlideinWMS Factory related problems should be reported immediately by one of the following mechanisms.
+The IU-OPS provides operators 24x7x365.
+Message bus related problems should be reported immediately by one of the following mechanisms.

    * Creating a problem ticket at https://ticket.grid.iu.edu/goc/open (*preferred*)
    * Calling the GOC phone at 317-278-9699